joaks1/PyMsBayes/doc/source/tutorials/background.rst

 You can think of this as the "average" likelihood of divergence model :math:`\divModel{1}`, and this average is weighted by the prior over the entire space of the model.
-As you might expect, because the marginal likelihood is weighted by the priors on parameters, it can be quite sensitive to the priors.
 If we calculate the marginal likelihood of all five possible divergence models, we can use Bayes' rule again to calculate the posterior probability of divergence model :math:`\divModel{1}` given our sequence data: